Skip to main content

 What is Long QT Syndrome?

-Long QT Syndrome (LQTS) is a medical condition resulting from an abnormality in the electrical system of the heart.
+Long QT syndrome (LQTS) is a medical condition caused by a problem in the electrical system of the heart.

-In most cases LQTS is inherited, or caused by a genetic mutation that is passed down through a family.
+In most cases, LQTS is caused by a genetic mutation that is passed down through a family.
 It can also be caused by certain medications.
-LQTS can manifest in different forms and can be difficult to diagnose.
+LQTS can show up in different forms and can be hard to diagnose.

 Signs and symptoms of Long QT Syndrome